-NITINICENIT DENIETICI ADV/IEC)
+CC NTINGENT BENEFICIA ARY(IES)

-othe Cont deat ne of my Primary Beneficiaries survives me rwise indicated to the Contingent Beneficiary precedes my death, to my surviving Contingent Beneficiary(ies). eficiary(ies) I have designation the interest they would this account will be paid in gnated.
-If the death of have received from this one or more designated RA will be paid, upon my
+ne of my Primary Beneficiaries survives m ne, any interest I have in this account will be paid in

+wise indicated to the Contingent Beneficiary(ies) I have designated.
+If the death of one or more designated ngent Beneficiary precedes my death, the interest they would have received from this IRA will be paid, upon my

+h, to my surviving Contingent Beneficiary(ies) Pro Rata such that 100% is paid to the surviving Contingent

+eficiary(ies). ,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,, 2007г 10 рани 10

 NAME OF PRIMARY BENEFICIARY

+ADDRESS

-1 ADDRESS
+1 , IDBNESS

-RELATIONSHIP DATE OF BIRTH SOCIAL SECURITY NUMBE SHARE PERCENTAGE %
+RELATIONSHIP DATE OF BIRTH SOCIAL SECURITY NUMBER R SHARE PERCENTAGE %

 NAME OF PRIMARY BENEFICIARY

 CONTINGENT BENEFICIARY 2 ADDRESS

-DESIGNATION RELATIONSHIP DATE OF BIRTH SOCIAL SECURITY NUMBE R SHARE PERCENTAGE %
+DESIGNATION RELATIONSHIP DATE OF BIRTH SOCIAL SECURITY NUMBER SHARE PERCENTAGE %

-NAME OF PRIMARY BENEFICIARY , 1
+NAME OF PRIMARY BENEFICIARY

 3 ADDRESS

-RELATIONSHIP DATE OF BIRTH SOCIAL SECURITY NUMBE SHARE PERCENTAGE %
+RELATIONSHIP DATE OF BIRTH SOCIAL SECURITY NUMBER SHARE PERCENTAGE %

-NAME OF PRIMARY BENEFICIARY L 1
+NAME OF PRIMARY BENEFICIARY l

 4 ADDRESS

-RELATIONSHIP DATE OF BIRTH SOCIAL SECURITY NUMBE SHARE PERCENTAGE %
+RELATIONSHIP DATE OF BIRTH SOCIAL SECURITY NUMBER SHARE PERCENTAGE %

+NO SURVIVING BENEFICI ARY (IES)

-be pa ne of the Primary or Contingent Benefici aid in accordance with the rules and proce ring this IRA. survives me, any interest I
+ne of the Primary or Contingent Benefici

+- aid in accordance with the rules and proce ring this IRA. edures specified in the 'B seneficiaries' section of the e IRA Custodiai Agreement

-Ш I certify that I am not married
+I certify that I am not married

-SIGNAUTURE(S) the spouse of the above-named IR. losure of my spouse's property and f
+SIGNAUTURE(S) I am the spouse of the above-named IRA A owner.
+I acknowled dge that I have received d a fair and reasonable

+' , osure of my spouse's property and f nt tax consequences of

 givir ng up my interest in this IRA, I have b een advised to see a t ax professional.

-reby give the Account Holder any int sent to the beneficiary designation
+l ho reby give the Account Holder any int terest I have in the fu nds or property deposit ted in this Account and

+sent to the beneficiary designation

 sequences that may result.
-No tax or · · · · · · · · · · · · · · · · · · ·
+No tax or •

 SPOU ISE SIGNATURE SPOUSE NAME DATE

 WITN IESS SIGNATURE WITNESS NAME DATE

-Prope consu E: Consent of the IRA account owner's (owner, erty State) to effectively designate a beneficial Ilt a legal, tax, or other professional advisor t Clearing Corporation from any adverse action ry other than or in addition to confirm if this consent is to the owner's Spouse.
-Acco necessary in its state.
-Acco unt owner has been advised to
+: Consent of the IRA account owner's (owner,

+erty State) to effectively designate a beneficia Ilt a legal, tax, or other professional advisor t · =

+Apex Clearing Corporation from any adverse action as a result of its beneficiar y designation above. -